zukunft/zukunft.com/docs/llm/pending.md

 # pending - list of planned llm prompts with prio 1

-## verb default view

-the values of a source are neither limited when they are loaded nor when they are shown, the gap that the triples of a verb had before (see triple_list::load_by_verb and ui_list::configured_link_limit); the source page needs the same two config.yaml limits, e.g. 'lists > limit > value list' for the shown values and a 'lists > limit > sources > read' beside the new 'triples > read'

-neither the verb page nor the source page tells the user that the shown list is cut: config.yaml promises "if more phrases are assigned the list ends with '... and n more'" for the phrase and formula list, but no list renders that indicator, and with a read limit the true total is not known either, so the count needs its own query (the same open point as the per type count of the user page)

-the triples of a verb are shown in database id order, because triple_list::load_sql sorts by the given name, which is null for every triple that uses the generated name, and the id is only the tie break that makes the order deterministic; for a comma separated list of names the user expects the shown name order, which needs the generated name resp. the user-specific name in the order by

-## user default view
+## general

-for the headline of the add component view 'element' is used.
-A view component should always be named 'component' not element .
-Note this change in the rules and check that 'element' is nowhere used to decribe a component

-in the view and component default view in the title add the translated word "view" / "component" before the view / component name, so that the title is e.g. view "Word" or component "Word"

-write a php script that checks that a default page for all main classes exists and that the default pages show all fields that are not explicitly defined as not_show

 in the formula edit (and add) view reduce the field size for the expression and the latex expression to 2/3 (8 of 12 in bootstrap) and show right of the fields to formatted latex with link and the expression with links to the terms and the tooltip of the term so that the user can check if she (or he) has selected the correct term

 in the formula edit (and add) view add an icon near the formula expression and latex formula input field that the user can use to update the latex based on the expression or the other way round

+write a php script that checks that a default page for all main classes exists and that the default pages show all fields that are not explicitly defined as not_show

 create a script that checks that all fields of the main classes are shown on the related default view, add and edit view except the fields that are explicitly excluded